Jōtarō Kawakami: Leader of the Socialist Party

 In 1960, when Suehiro Nishio formed the Democratic Socialist Party, some Diet members who belonged to the Kawakami faction of the JSP defected to the DSP.
 In so doing, it is said that Chairman Kaoru Ōta of the General Council of Trade Unions of Japan requested Kawakami not to move the entirety of his own faction over to the DSP in exchange for election cooperation.
-However, in order to restrain the feelings of the Kawakami faction, Kawakami himself ran for the JSP leadership election, and lost to the Suzuki faction-endorsed candidate Inejiro Asanuma by a narrow margin.
+However, in order to restrain the feelings of the Kawakami faction, Kawakami himself ran for the JSP leadership election, and lost to the Suzuki faction-endorsed candidate Inejirō Asanuma by a narrow margin.
 The Kawakami faction was pleased with this unexpected show of support and thus its agitation in favour of the DSP subsided, and as a result Kawakami succeeded in keeping even the slightest factionalism in the JSP at bay.
-However, following Inejirō Asanuma's death later in October 1960, after a brief period in which Saburō Eda was acting chairman, Kawakami was elected to be the JSP's chairman.
+However, following Inejirō Asanuma's assassination later in October 1960, after a brief period in which Saburō Eda was acting chairman, Kawakami was elected to be the JSP's chairman.

 Kawakami was a centrist which placed him on the right end of the spectrum within the JSP.
 Under his chairmanship, the party pursued a policy of "Structural Reform," advocated by Eda, which sought to present a more optimistic vision of Japan's future more suitable for the era of high-speed economic growth than the party's previous image of always harping on social inequities.
 The aim was to broaden the base of the party to new constituencies.

 In his later years, Kawakami fell ill during an election campaign and his condition deteriorated afterwards, and he felt that if he were to continue being chairman in that condition, he would be criticized by later generations for being too attached to his position, and had his eldest son Tamio send in a note of resignation to the JSP.
 Tamio would later serve in the House of Representatives and was the diplomatic bureau director of the Japan Socialist Party.
 Kawakami was replaced as party chairman by the far-left faction leader Kōzō Sasaki, who had vigorously opposed the "Structural Reform" policies.
 He brought an end to the "Structural Reform" program and returned the party to a more orthodox Marxist party line.

 In 1965, Kawakami collapsed from overwork, and on the 3rd of December that same year, while hospitalised, he died with a Bible at his bedside.
 Ten days prior to the collapse, while on an NHK program, Kawakami argued that the Japanese people are at the forefront of the peace movement, which is the will of God, because they were the first nation to experience an atomic bomb, and that he would devote his entire life to pursuing a peaceful society.
 The cause of death was subarachnoid haemorrhage.